steelkiwi/SeparateShapesView/README.md

 * boolean onRightButtonClick()
 * boolean onMiddleButtonClick() // will call when use ssv_single_shape and ssv_center_shape_text is not null

-If any of the method will returns true, view will animate.
+If any of the methods will returns true, view will animate.
 Otherwise nothing happens

 # License